 Of what accomplishment are you most proud?

 I’m going to focus my response on a professional accomplishment.
 Midway through my years representing public school districts, I was asked by a superintendent newly recruited to a very rural, sparsely populated district to assist in the dismissal of a teacher, which involved a hearing before a state hearing officer.
 As I prepared witnesses, I learned that this teacher had emotionally abused targeted students for years; many of the parents of current students had themselves witnessed or experienced the abuse.
 But the teacher was of a locally important ranching family, and no previous superintendent or parent had dared face the fallout of attempting the dismissal.
-The parents were weary of me, a suited outsider from the big city who was asking their children discomforting questions; one dad even grabbed me by the shirtfront and threatened bodily harm if on the stand I subjected his son to anything other than what I had represented.
+The parents were wary of me, a suited outsider from the big city who was asking their children discomforting questions; one dad even grabbed me by the shirtfront and threatened bodily harm if on the stand I subjected his son to anything other than what I had represented.
 I was convinced, based on my witnesses’ testimony and Colorado case law, that the district would prevail at the hearing, but the teacher’s attorney had no background in teacher dismissals, and sadly and unnecessarily caused the preparations to continue until just minutes before the hearing was to begin.
 As I drove out of town some hours later, three groupings of several adults stood by the curb of the main intersection in town (there were no traffic lights), applauding me as I returned to the city.